JSMonk/CV/resume.md

  - Built cross-platform zero-dependency DSA schemas implementations (ed25519, secp256k1, bls12-381).
  - Built a cross-platform zero-dependency implementations hash function (ripemd160).
- - Reduced the size of the <a href="https://github.com/paulmillr/chokidar">chokidar</a> package by 17x times.
+ - Reduced the size of the [chokidar](https://github.com/paulmillr/chokidar) package by 17x times.
- - Boosted the performance at 200% for <a href="https://github.com/paulmillr/readdirp">readdirp</a> and <a href="https://github.com/paulmillr/chokidar">chokidar</a> with a stream with a backpressure pattern.
+ - Boosted the performance at 200% for [readdirp](https://github.com/paulmillr/readdirp) and [chokidar](https://github.com/paulmillr/chokidar) with a stream with a backpressure pattern.
- - Reduced the RAM usage at 30% for <a href="https://github.com/paulmillr/readdirp">readdirp</a> and <a href="https://github.com/paulmillr/chokidar">chokidar</a> with a stream pattern and microtask usage.
+ - Reduced the RAM usage at 30% for [readdirp](https://github.com/paulmillr/readdirp) and [chokidar](https://github.com/paulmillr/chokidar) with a stream pattern and microtask usage.

 ### <span>Middle JavaScript Developer, <a href="https://www.upwork.com/o/companies/~019c0fc838498df613/">WookieeLabs</a></span> <span>Dec 2017 -- Feb 2019</span>

  - Implemented a React Native module for declarative and fast animations for the [doc.ai](https://doc.ai/) project.
  - Implemented a service for fast every month update of Countries/Cities database for Avisare project.
- - Led the [NextLead](https://www.nextlead.io/) project as Team Lead from <a href="https://www.upwork.com/o/companies/~019c0fc838498df613/">WookieeLabs</a> side.
  - Built a customer filtering bot for the [NextLead](https://www.nextlead.io/) project.
  - Built a webpage constructor for the [NextLead](https://www.nextlead.io/) project.
  - Reduced the time of E2E tests execution at 50% for the [NextLead](https://www.nextlead.io/) project.